Louisiana State University Shreveport: Student life

 The University Center (UC) at LSUS serves as the campus hub for student, faculty, and staff activities and is a centerpiece of the LSUS campus.
 The Student Life staff maintains up-to-date information on each registered student organization such as its officers or authorized representatives, its purpose, and its advisor.

 Organizations

 LSUS has over 50 student organizations that include Academic/Professional, Governing, Greek, Honorary, Religious, Service, Special Interest, and Sports.

 Media

 The campus serves as the studio location for the public radio network Red River Radio and flagship station KDAQ.

-The Almagest, Greek for "great book," is the university's student newspaper in both print and broadcasting and has kept the community at LSUS informed since 1967.
+The Almagest, from the Arabic name for Ptolemy's astronomical treatise, is the university's student newspaper in both print and broadcasting and has kept the community at LSUS informed since 1967.
 The paper is published six to twelve times each fall and spring semester.
 In 2015, the paper went 100% online.

 Spectra, called Narcissus initially, is a student literary magazine that has been in production since 1969 that consists of student and faculty poetry and prose as well as visual artwork.